Best holiday rental deals in Cape Cod

 Recommended holiday lettings in Cape Cod

-Rent a holiday apartment, home or cottage in Cape Cod: from £63 per night
+Rent a holiday home, apartment or cottage in Cape Cod from just £57 per night

 Popular holiday rental amenities in Cape Cod

 Price and Availability Index in Cape Cod

 This graph displays the average prices for the next twelve months in Cape Cod.
 Cape Cod is most expensive in July (06/07 - 13/07), when prices are on average £281 a night.
 The week with the lowest average prices is in October (12/10 - 19/10).

 Check how busy Cape Cod is with our availability graph.
 More people travel to Cape Cod during a week in December (22/12 - 29/12).
 So far, 43% of the Cape Cod holiday lettings are occupied this week.
 People tend to travel to Cape Cod least during a week in September (21/09 - 28/09) when only 18% of the rentals are booked.

 The Weather in Cape Cod

 Check out our climate diagram to find the perfect month for your holidays.
 In July, maximum temperatures climb above 27°.
 No heat wave is expected in February, when minimum average temperatures usally hit a -5° low.
 The rainiest month is July, while the driest month is September.

 Enjoy nature and history with Cape Cod holiday lettings

 Shaped like a narrow arm, Cape Cod is one of the most distinctive geographical features on the New England coast.
 It was the site of the Pilgrims' first landing and once the home of the native Nauset people.
 Cape Codders are an intriguing motley community comprising of fishermen, farmers, artists, writers, retirees, factory workers, and more.
 This beautiful fishing and whaling spot has sealed its reputation as one of the Atlantic Coast's hottest destinations.